mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 Type registration allows the creation of the view via a JSON file, as well as registering properties, signals, actions, transitions and animation effects.

-Type Registration is via the `ViewRegistry` method, see [Custom View creation](#creation)
+Type Registration is via the `ViewRegistry` method, see [Custom View creation](#creation).

 #### Properties

-View properties can be one of three types:
+View properties can be one of 3 types:
- + **Event-side only:** A function is called to set or retrieve THE value of this property.
+ + **Event-side only:** A function is called to set or retrieve the value of this property.
  + **Animatable Properties:** These are double-buffered properties that can be animated.
  + **Custom Properties:** These are dynamic properties that are created for every single instance of the view.
                           Custom properties tend to take a lot of memory, and are usually used by applications or